lkcampbell/brackets-ruler/README.md

 use the shortcut key which is **Ctrl-Alt-G** on Windows and **Command-Alt-G** on Mac.

-Clicking on the ruler will toggle the column guide on and off.
-Right click on the ruler to get a context menu where you can toggle the guide and the ruler as well.
+Clicking on the ruler set the guide at the column you click on.
+If the guide is already at the column you click on, the click will toggle the guide on and off.

-Click and drag on the ruler to the set the column guide.
+Click and drag on the ruler to the set the column guide to a new column.
+Right click on the ruler to get a context menu where you can toggle the guide or the ruler.

 ### Known Issues